DylanMeeus/springboot_jwt_blog/_posts/build-a-polymer-app-from-authentication-to-calling-an-api.md

 </div>
 ```

-We'll also add some CSS in the `<style>` tags to support this markup:
+We'll also add some local CSS in the `<style>` tags to support this markup:

 ```css
 .wrapper-btns {